Lorraine Oldrey – Corporation of the City of Adelaide

 - street lighting – canopy growth restricts throw of light for both pedestrians and vehicles

-- maintenance issues, wiring and fixings embedded in growth
+- maintenance issues, wiring and fixings embedded in the growth

 - Ash whitefly and termites